brannondorsey/chattervox/README.md

 node build/main.js chat
 ```

-## Binary Downloads
+### Binary Downloads

 [Binary downloads](https://github.com/brannondorsey/chattervox/releases) are packaged via [Pkg](https://github.com/zeit/pkg).
 Chattervox uses a native Node.js addon for serial port communication but Pkg [does not yet support](https://github.com/zeit/pkg#native-addons) bundling `.node` bindings in their binaries.
-Therefore, `serialport.node` must live in the same folder as the `chattervox` binaries produced by Pkg.
+Therefore, the `serialport.node` file that comes with the download must live in the same folder as the `chattervox` binary.
 If you want to install chattervox globally on your machine you can maintain this relationship by placing `chattervox` in your PATH using a symlink, or copying both `chattervox` and `serialport.node` to `/usr/local/bin` or wherever your OS looks for programs.

 ## Usage